Trump taps Chicago prosecutor Krickbaum for Iowa U.S. Attorney post

 Krickbaum’s name was sent to the White House with the backing of the two Iowa senators, both Republicans: Sen. Charles Grassley, the chairman of the Senate Judiciary Committee and Sen. Joni Ernst.

-Given the support of Grassley, Krickbaum’s nomination will fly out of the Judiciary panel.
+Krickbaum is currently an Assistant U.S. Attorney in the Northern District of Illinois, based in Chicago.
+He previously served as an Assistant U.S. Attorney in the Southern District of Iowa.

-Krickbaum is currently an Assistant United States Attorney in the Northern District of Illinois, which is based in Chicago.
-He previously served as an Assistant United States Attorney in the Southern District of Iowa.
+Given the support of Grassley, Krickbaum’s nomination is expected to fly out of the Judiciary panel.

-The situation in Illinois, with three U.S. Attorney vacancies – for the Northern, Southern and Central Districts – because any name Trump is considering also has to pass muster with the two Democratic Illinois Senators, Sen. Dick Durbin, a member of the Senate Judiciary Committee and Sen. Tammy Duckworth.
+The situation in Illinois, with three U.S. Attorney vacancies — for the Northern, Southern and Central Districts — is different.
+That’s because any name Trump is considering also has to pass muster with the two Democratic Illinois Senators, Sen. Dick Durbin, a member of the Senate Judiciary Committee, and Sen. Tammy Duckworth.